adikari/monorepo-diff-buildkite-plugin/README.md

 # monorepo-diff-buildkite-plugin

+NOTE - This is a fork of the original `monorepo-diff-buildkite-plugin` to be able to use additional plugins in downstream jobs.
+This should not be needed once upstream [PR merges](https://github.com/monebag/monorepo-diff-buildkite-plugin/pull/141).

 This plugin will assist you in triggering pipelines by watching folders in your `monorepo`.

 Check out this post to learn [**How to set up Continuous Integration for monorepo using Buildkite**](https://adikari.medium.com/set-up-continuous-integration-for-monorepo-using-buildkite-61539bb0ed76).